harunresit/Apalis-TK1-GPIO-Control/README.md

 ## Commands for lighting on LED5 GREEN

-   You can find commands easily on the internet but you can find commands on the script I installed also.
+   You can find commands easily on the internet but I gave commands on the script I installed also.